Skip to Content

 What if you don’t have a lot of room for a garden?
 That’s okay!
 If you live in an apartment that doesn’t have a large yard or any yard where you can grow a garden, you might consider growing an indoor herb garden instead.

 If you have a porch or balcony, you can grow potted plants there.
-It’s important to determine how much sunlight your porch or balcony gets, however.
+However, it’s essential to determine how much sunlight your porch or balcony gets.

 Next, it’s important to decide what you’re going to plant.
 There are several things to consider.
 For starters, what do you like to eat?
 If you don’t like tomatoes or zucchini, you probably won’t want to grow them.
-You’ll also want to make sure that you’re growing plants that will thrive in your gardening conditions.
+You’ll also want to ensure you’re growing plants that thrive in your gardening conditions.

-The most important gardening 101 tip is to research any plant you are planning to add to your garden.
-Find out what the plant needs to grow and how it needs to be maintained.
+The most critical gardening 101 tip is to research any plant you plan to add to your garden.
+Find out what the plant needs to grow and how to maintain it.

 Watering the garden

 You’ll need to determine how often you should water your garden.
-It will depend on the plants you grow and the type of soil you have.
+It will depend on the plants you grow and your soil type.
 Sandy soil will require more water than clay soil.
-How often you’ll need to water your garden will also depend on the climate you live in.
+How often you’ll need to water your garden will also depend on your climate.
 In hot, dry climates, your plants will need more water to thrive than if you live in a rainier climate.
 For most plants and climates, 2 inches of water once a week is ideal.

 Garden pests

-One of the biggest challenges all gardeners face is garden pests, which come in the form of bugs and critters.
-The good news is that there are a number of organic remedies that can help keep some of these pests at bay.
+One of the gardeners’ most significant challenges is garden pests, which come as bugs and critters.
+The good news is that several organic remedies can help keep some of these pests at bay.
 You might also consider fencing in your garden or getting scarecrows to deter pests.

 These are just some gardening 101 tips to help you get started!
 As a gardener, however, you will find that you’ll always be learning new tips and tricks to help you get that green thumb you’ve always wanted.